Complexlity/immutable-planner-app/README.md

 And that's it.
 We are now able to login and logout the user.

-## Interacting With The Blockchain with Passport
+## Interacting With The Blockchain using Passport

 As stated [above](#log-in-user-with-passport), we could call other RPC function and interact with the blockchain once the user is signed in.
 The functions are called on the `providerZkevm` object and not the `passportInstance`